-- Adopts an increase by \$1.5 million one-time to support the continuation of California Workforce Development Board grant administration and evaluation activities in fiscal year 2025-26 and reverts \$1.5 million included in the 2021 Budget Act. - Adopts an extension of the liquidation periods s for the Prison to Employment, Oil and Gas Well Capping Pilot, High Road Training Partnerships Health and Human Services, Statewide Reentry Employment, and Breaking Barriers to Employment grant programs in response to statewide natural disasters and other unanticipated delays, with accompanying provisional budget bill language. - Includes \$23 Million one-time from the Labor and Workforce Development fund for the HIRE!
+- Adopts an increase by \$1.5 million one-time to support the continuation of California Workforce Development Board grant administration and evaluation activities in fiscal year 2025-26 and reverts \$1.5 million included in the 2021 Budget Act. - Adopts an extension of the liquidation periods s for the Prison to Employment, Oil and Gas Well Capping Pilot, High Road Training Partnerships Health and Human Services, Statewide Reentry Employment, and Breaking Barriers to Employment grant programs in response to statewide natural disasters and other unanticipated delays, with accompanying provisional budget bill language. - Includes \$23 million one-time from general fund for the HIRE!
 Program.